mimblewimble/grin/README.md

 ## Status

-Grin is still an infant, much is left to be done and contributions are welcome (see below).
+Grin is still an infant, much is left to be done and [contributions](CONTRIBUTING.md) are welcome (see below).
 Check our [mailing list archives](https://lists.launchpad.net/mimblewimble/) for the latest status.

 ## Contributing

-Find an area you can help with and do it.
-Open source is about collaboration and open participation.
-Try to make your code look like what already exists and submit a pull request.
-If you're looking for additional ideas, the code includes TODO comments for minor to major improvements.
-Grep is your friend.

-Additional tests are rewarded with an immense amount of positive karma.
-So is documentation.
+To get involved, read our [contributing docs](CONTRIBUTING.md).

 Find us: